GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **Prospective students**: I am constantly seeking curious and self-motivated PhD students.
 If you are one of these people, please email me your CV and transcript(s).
 Preference will be given to students who have worked with me before.
 I'm also happy to work with self-funded master's and undergraduate students.

-**What is a PhD like?** [10 easy ways to fail a Ph.D.](https://matt.might.net/articles/ways-to-fail-a-phd/)/ [Advice for students and junior researchers](https://www.markus-jakobsson.com/advice-for-students-and-junior-researchers)/ [On Impactful AI Research](https://github.com/okhat/blog/blob/main/2024.09.impact.md#1-invest-in-projects-not-papers)
+**What is a PhD like?** [10 easy ways to fail a Ph.D.](https://matt.might.net/articles/ways-to-fail-a-phd/)/ [Advice for students and junior researchers](https://www.markus-jakobsson.com/advice-for-students-and-junior-researchers)/ [You and your research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)

 <h3>News</h3>
 - [4/2025] Our survey paper [Conformal Prediction: A Data Perspective](https://arxiv.org/pdf/2410.06494) is accepted to ACM Computing Survey.
+- [3/2025] Congrats to Shweta Girish Parihar (my first Master's student) for successfully defending her Master's thesis, which consists of two papers we recently submitted.
+She is currently on the job market, I highly recommend her!
 - [3/2025] Our workshop "SciSoc LLM Workshop: Large Language Models for Scientific and Societal Advances" accepted to KDD'25.
 Thank [Wei Jin](https://www.cs.emory.edu/~wjin30/) for leading this!
 - [2/2025] One paper accepted to SIGKDD Exploration.
 - [1/2025] One paper accepted to NAACL'25 Main Conference.